vbookshelf/mixamo-vrm-characters/README.md

 <br>

 ## Notes
-- A vrm character is simply a virtual robot that exposes an API.
+- A vrm character can be seen as a virtual robot that exposes an API.
 You can use Javascript code to move the joints and limbs.
+This mental model is a simplification, but it helps with understanding.
 - Mixamo licensing conditions:<br>
 https://community.adobe.com/questions-696/mixamo-faq-licensing-royalties-ownership-eula-and-tos-589400